 The city of Trento, capital of the Trentino province of northern Italy, is not well known to tourists.
-However, according to a recent article by Forbes, it is one of the five most underrated Italian cities, and they advise you to visit before it is discovered by everyone else!
+However, according to an article by Forbes, it is one of the five most underrated Italian cities, and they advise you to visit before it is discovered by everyone else!
 So why should you visit Trento, and what makes it special?

 1. A Renaissance City